Extremal Steklov-Neumann Eigenvalues

-\begin{rem} For $k\geq 2$, $\rho \mapsto \lambda_k^{-1}(\rho)$ is not convex; see Remark~\ref{r:NonConvexity}.
+\begin{rem} The map $\rho \mapsto \lambda_k^{-1}(\rho)$ is not convex for all $k\ge 1$; see \cite[Figure~1]{KaoAbbas2025}.
 This seems to be misunderstood in the literature for eigenvalues of other elliptic operators.
 In Appendix~\ref{a:counterexample}, we give a simple example of a Sturm-Liouville operator that has non-convex higher eigenvalues. \end{rem}